xunit/xunit.analyzers/docs/_rules/xUnit2000.md

 ---
 title: xUnit2000
-description: Expected value should be first
+description: Constants and literals should be the expected argument
 category: Assertions
 severity: Warning
 ---

 ## Cause

-A violation of this rule occurs when the first argument to `Assert.Equal`, `AssertNotEqual`, `Assert.StrictEqual`, or `Assert.NotStrictEqual` is not the expected value.
+A violation of this rule occurs when the expected argument to `Assert.Equal`, `AssertNotEqual`, `Assert.StrictEqual`, or `Assert.NotStrictEqual` is not the expected value (such as a constant or literal).

 ## Reason for rule

-The expected value in equality assertions should always be the first argument.
+The expected value in equality assertions should always be the expected argument.
 This will ensure that generated messages explaining the test failure will correctly match the situation.

 ## How to fix violations